 Leading lines are great for leading the eye to the part of the picture you want people to notice (the subject).
 The eye will naturally (and again unconsciously) follow the line to see where it will lead.
 This technique can be used to stunning effect, placing emphasis right where you want it to be - kind of like you were placing arrows on your image and saying "look here" - except no-one will see you've put arrows there.

-One to One Training Calls
+One to One Video Calls

 Our new one to one video calls could make all the difference.
 What are you waiting for?